-A non-refundable deposit per child per session is required to secure your student's space in the program.
-STARS deposits are due February 9.
-REACH and THINK deposits are due two weeks after notification of your student's official acceptance into the program.
-All remaining tuition fees are due by April 26.
-If you have not paid your students' tuition fees by April 26, your credit card on file will be automatically charged on April 29.
+A non-refundable deposit per participant per session is required to secure their space in the program 24 hours after their acceptance notification.
+All remaining tuition fees are due by April 25, 2025.
+If you have not paid your participant's tuition fees by April 25, your credit card on file will be automatically charged on April 28, 2025.

-STARS ONLY: In cases where STARS enrollment is cancelled prior to April 12, a partial refund may be offered if we are able to fill the spot with someone from the waitlist.
+In cases where enrollment is cancelled prior to March 7, 2025, a partial refund may be offered if we are able to fill the spot with someone from the waitlist.
 This courtesy will be extended on a case-by-case basis and is not a guarantee.

-Early Dismissal or Departure Refunds
+Early Dismissal or Departure

-Participants unable to check-in as well as those departing and/or dismissed early from camp, no matter the reason, are subject to a complete loss of fees.
-Dismissals or departures due to medical reasons, including sickness from COVID-19, are subject to complete loss of fees depending on the circumstances and time spent at camp.
+Participants who are fully enrolled but are unable to attend and/or check-in, as well as those departing and/or dismissed early from camp, no matter the reason, are subject to a complete loss of fees.
+Early dismissals and/or departures due to medical reasons are subject to complete loss of fees depending on the circumstances and time spent at camp.
 Refunds are not available for loss of programming or changes to programming made to safely accommodate any medical concerns.
-Additionally, students who have departed and/or are dismissed early from camp, no matter the reason, are unable to return to camp.